-- 2 Business name/disregarded entity name, if different from above Print or type.
-Specific Instructions on page 3.
+2 Business name/disregarded entity name, if different from above on page 3.
 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Che following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership single-member LLC Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partners Note: Check the appropriate box in the line above for the tax classification of the single-member ow LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the ow another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a singli is disregarded from the owner should check the appropriate box for the tax classification of its owner Other (see instructions) ► □ Trust/estate ship) ► ner.
-Do not check wner of the LLC is e-member LLC that Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from FATCA reporting code (if any) (Applies to accounts maintained outside the U.S.) See Spe Requester's name a nd address (optional) 0, 6 City, state, and ZIP code 7 List account number(s) here (optional) Part t I Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avc p withholding.
+Ch following seven boxes.
+Individual/sole proprietor or C Corporation S Corporation Partnership eck only one of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): 10 single-member LLC Exempt payee code (if any) Print or type. fic Instructions Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partne Note: Check the appropriate box in the line above for the tax classification of the single-member of LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single is disregarded from the owner should check the appropriate box for the tax classification of its own wner.
+Do not check owner of the LLC is gle-member LLC that Exemption from FATCA reporting code (if any) P Specific ☐ Other (see instructions) ► (Applies to accounts maintained outside the U.S.) See Sp 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name a and address (optional) 0, 6 City, state, and ZIP code 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN) your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to av curity number backu p withholding.
 For individuals, this is generally your social security number (SSN).
+However, t or a

-However, fo curity number resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other entities, it is your employer identification number (EIN).
-If you do not have a number, see How to get a TIN, later. or
+TIN, later. or entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other backup withholding.
+For individuals, this is generally your social security number (SSN).
+However, for a